Applications for Fall 2017 are accepted March 1 through June 1, 2017

 Choose a Program

-Southwestern Illinois College offers both a 1-year Paramedic Certificate and a 2-year Paramedicine Associate in Applied Science Degree.
+Southwestern Illinois College offers both a 15 month Paramedic Certificate and a 2-year Paramedicine Associate in Applied Science Degree.
 Both the Paramedic Certificate and the Paramedicine Degree require completion of the Paramedic Program Core Courses, which are required for National Certification and State Licensure eligibility.

 Paramedic Certificate (068B) Course Sequence

-The Paramedic Certificate is a 38-credit-hour, 14-month program that can be completed in three semesters.
+The Paramedic Certificate is a 38-credit-hour, 15-month program that can be completed in three semesters.
 The curriculum includes EMS technical courses covering Airway & Breathing, Cardiology, Medical, Trauma, OB/Gyn/Peds and Operations.

 Paramedicine Associate in Applied Science Degree (0068) Course Sequence